Nolanws1/inHouse/README.md

 We have no specific guidelines for testing at this time.

 ## Questions
-If you have any questions about the repo you can email me at rudikraeher@gmail.com, [other emails] .
+If you have any questions about the repo you can email any of us at rudikraeher@gmail.com, choyo.matsuta@gmail.com, codymu45@gmail.com, and Nolanws@gmail.com.
 Visit our GitHub pages: [Rudi](https://github.com/rkraeher), [Choyo](https://github.com/cmatsuta), [Cody](https://github.com/codymu45), and [Nolan](https://github.com/Nolanws1).